edwinyin/responsive-image/README.md

 </script>
 ```

+## Standard Options
+- `jQuery` - __Required__.
+This is required if you're using it for wordpress to fix jQuery conflict issues.
+- `classSelector` - The script will look for all object with the class specified here.
+- `toAppend` - The string that will be append to the name of the image for mobile, please make sure that all the images are named accordingly.
+- `minScreenSize` - The minimum screen size where the image will be swapped.

-remember to run the code each time the browser window resizes
+Remember to run the code each time the browser window resizes

 ```html
 <script>